opis/opis.github.io/_projects/routing/5.x/02-routing-101.md

 ```

 As you can see in the above example, the method used to compile a pattern into a regex rule is called `getRegex` and
-takes as an argument the pattern you want to compile and a array that will used to map tags to regex expression and
+takes as an argument the pattern you want to compile and a array that will used to map placeholder's names to regex
-replace them in the final regex rule.
+expression and replace them in the final regex rule.

-If you omit to specify a value for a tag, then a default regex expression will be used.
+If you omit to specify a value for a placeholder, then a default regex expression will be used.

 ```php
 echo $compiler->getRegex($patern);